ChantelLai/Slave-to-the-Algorithm/Week12/README.md

 __Update on project__ <br>
 This is what I have so far...
 I know not much.
 Karen has helped me to redirect myself and my situation.
 Right now the concept is to deconstruct and reconstruct the mysterious idea of a secret/confession.
 Deconstructing the secret for it to no longer be readable metephorically represents a secret in hiding.
 Thats where the generative design is introduced, creating 'glitchy' text from the user's input.
 If this project was fully completed, I think it'll be a great tool for those who are bad at keeping in secrets aha. <br>

 Adding in a text menu/ mode really helped, as it organised the sketch and made it less confusing for me.
 Also created an input field, and instead of a button I've decided to do a key press as I thought that made more sense.
 Inplementing the typography aspect was tricky at first and still isn't up to its par, however I have somewhat combined the two sketches to finally produce an imcomplete, poorly drawn project?
-I still need to play around with the parameters and distortions. <br>
+I still need to play around with the parameters and distortions.
+As well as trying to get the input.value() to perform the animation. <br>

 ![](https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week12/DeconstructionConfession.gif) <br>